Skip to main content

 Testing Recommendations

-2. Verify response parsing: Ensure your code handles null values and empty arrays
+2. Verify response parsing: Handle null title, empty images/upcList/eanList.

 Support